 There is no charge to be on a Wait List, and you may drop a Wait List seat at any time from your family account.

-How many Wait List seats can a student hold in a course?
+How many Wait List seats may a student hold in a course?

-We assume that any Wait List seat is preferred over the currently Held Seat, so families should take care to drop any Wait List seats they don’t want.
+We assume that any Wait List seat is preferred over the currently reserved (Held) seat, so you should take care to drop any Wait List seats you don’t want.
 When a switch is made to a Wait List seat, there is notification but not confirmation, and it may not be possible to switch back or switch again later.

 What are the chances of getting a Wait List seat?

-We do not provide information about how many openings are in a class, how many students are on a wait list, or what wait list “position” a student holds, because this information is not helpful and is likely misleading.
+We do not provide information about how many openings are in a class, how many students are on a Wait List, or what Wait List “position” a student holds, because this information is not helpful and is likely misleading.
 Chances of getting a seat from wait lists in a course depend primarily on how many wait lists you are on in that course:

 When is a family notified about a Wait List seat opening?